Updated: Dec 6, 2020

 After safely securing the two books in my amazon shopping cart I continued my search on another tab, exploring other literary recommendations to add to my reading list .
 I was sold when I read on the cover of a book in a red banner, “If Tina Fey and David Sedaris had a daughter, she would be Maeve Higgins.”
 I added it to my cart and checked out.

-Upon arriving in the mail, I read the books in order, Higgins being the last author.
-A few chapters in and I realized Higgins is neither Sedaris nor Fey.
+Upon arriving in the mail, I read the books in order, Higgins last.
+A few chapters in and I realized Higgins was neither Sedaris nor Fey.
 She has brief moments of humor resembling Tina Fey and brief moments of satire resembling David Sedaris but like I said, brief.

 What wasn’t mentioned anywhere is how important her voice is.
 An intelligent humor and memoir writer who after setting into her new home in NYC, came to an understanding of her own about the reality of being Irish versus the reality of being Irish-American.

 Her observations on “Irishness versus Irish-Americanness,” also extends to the ban on our gay community in the St. Patrick's Day Parade from 1992 to 2015 resulting in another St. Patrick’s Parade being formed.
 Yes there is another parade besides the one on Fifth Avenue and that is Saint Patrick's For All, in Queens.
 Higgins also speaks of the influence of the Hibernian organization, The Irish Catholic fraternal organization in America.
 This ancient order clearly had an influence on Irish Americans; they banned gay people from the parade in America but back in Ireland the country voted by a huge majority to legalize same-sex marriage in 2015.